peter-monahan/peter-monahan/README.md

-## Hello there
+## Hello!
+My name is Peter.

-I'm a software engineer located in Steubenville Ohio.
+I'm a software engineer located in Cape Girardeau Missouri.
 I enjoy spending time with my wife and two daughters, playing music, and diving into projects that excite me.

 <!--
 **peter-monahan/peter-monahan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.